 Sudbury 2.0 Project, Ontario, Canada

-Inventus' Sudbury 2.0 Project is targeting the source of the Temagami Magnetic Anomaly, a broad magnetic anomaly that may be related to the Sudbury Igneous Complex, a world class magmatic Ni-Cu-PGE mining camp.
+Inventus' Sudbury 2.0 Project is targeting the source of the Temagami Magnetic Anomaly, a large magnetic anomaly that may be related to the Sudbury Igneous Complex, a world class magmatic Ni-Cu-PGE mining camp.
 The Sudbury mining camp has produced approximately 1.7 billion tonnes of ore with historic production and current known reserves valued around 1 trillion dollars at current commodity prices.

 The Temagami Anomaly was of great interest to Falconbridge (now Glencore) during the 1990's.
 Falconbridge geologists believed that the Temagami Magnetic Anomaly could be related to a magmatic intrusion.
 It was thought that the anomaly was an excellent exploration target due to its size, magnetic intensity and location relative to the Sudbury Mining Camp.
 Falconbridge staked the entire anomaly and carried out exploration into the early 2000's.

-Subsequent academic work conducted by the University of Wuerzburg in 2017 has determined the magnetic mafic intrusive in Hole AT-14-01 to have similar rare earth element geochemistry to the unique offset dykes occurring around Sudbury.
+Subsequent academic work conducted by the University of Wuerzburg in 2017 has determined the magnetic mafic intrusive in hole AT-14-01 to have similar rare earth element geochemistry to the unique offset dykes occurring around Sudbury.
 The report can be viewed below.